hype-hams/jack-products/README.md

-# FEC Atelier
+# FEC Plumbers Atelier

-FEC Atelier is a full-stack web application built to replicate the experience of a physical atelier.
+FEC Plumbers Atelier is a full-stack web application built to replicate the experience of a physical atelier.
 It is a place for people to browse and purchase custom-made products.

 ## Table of Contents
 1. [Description](#description)